 DIN EN 15251 - "Indoor environmental input parameters for design and assessment of energy performance of buildings addressing indoor air quality, thermal environment, lighting and acoustics" [4] that specifies the indoor environment criteria concerning the design, performance and operation of buildings.
-The standard identifies the main parameters used as input for the energy calculations and long-term evaluation of building as well as the performance metrics recommended by the Energy Performance of Buildings Directive (EPBD) [5] to be used for monitoring and visualising the indoor environment.
-EN 15251 is mainly applicable in non-industrial buildings (such as apartments, offices and educational building which cover the D^2EPC demonstration cases) where indoor environmental conditions are adjusted based on human occupancy and not industrial processes.
+The standard identifies the main parameters used as input for the energy calculations and long-term evaluation of building.
+For monitoring and visualising the indoor environment, the standard indicates performance metrics recommended by the Energy Performance of Buildings Directive (EPBD) [5].
+EN 15251 applies mainly in non-industrial buildings (such as apartments, offices and educational building which cover the D^2EPC demonstration cases) where indoor environmental conditions are adjusted based on human occupancy and not industrial processes.

 ANSI/ASHRAE 55:2017 - "Thermal environmental conditions for human occupancy" [6] is the American National Standard that provides context on the acceptable conditions governing the indoor thermal environment for different stages of a building's status from design, to commissioning and operation.
-The scope of the standard covers the environmental and personal factors (temperature, humidity, air speed, radiant effects, activity and clothing) and specifies the optimal thermal conditions suitable for healthy adults occupying indoor spaces at atmospheric pressure equivalent to altitudes up to 3000m, for periods greater than 15 minut8 es.
+The scope of the standard covers the environmental and personal factors (temperature, humidity, air speed, radiant effects, activity and clothing) and specifies the optimal thermal conditions suitable for healthy adults occupying indoor spaces at atmospheric pressure equivalent to altitudes up to 3000m, for periods greater than 15 minutes.